yasinULLAH/Al-Furqan-Studio/README.md

 -   🗣️ **Recitation Practice** | **تلاوت کی مشق**:
     -   Practice your recitation and get real-time feedback.
-    -   On mobile, uses a powerful offline Vosk engine for accurate recognition.
     -   On desktop, uses the native browser API for convenience.
     -   Listen to a reference recitation and compare your timing and accuracy.